Neuropathic pain is common to diabetics and is often treatment-resistant.

 Current DPN Treatments

 DPN can be extremely painful and uncomfortable for sufferers and so effective treatments are crucial to maintaining the health and quality of life for diabetic patients.
 There are two DPN medications with FDA approval.
 However, patients often report unsatisfactory results from these.
-Ultimately, more effective treatments are urgently needed.
+Ultimately, patients urgently need more effective treatments.
 This is especially true when it is considered that DPN makes up 27% of the medical costs of diabetic treatment.

 Researchers believe cannabis offers potential as a therapeutic treatment for neuropathic pain thanks to the location of our endocannabinoid receptors and their demonstrated response to cannabis.